jitpack/jitpack.io/ANDROID.md

 ## Gradle

-To enable installing into local maven repository and JitPack you need to add the [android-maven](https://github.com/dcendents/android-maven-plugin) plugin:
+To enable installing into local maven repository and JitPack you need to add the [android-maven](https://github.com/dcendents/android-maven-gradle-plugin) plugin:

  1. Add `classpath 'com.github.dcendents:android-maven-plugin:1.2'` to root build.gradle under `buildscripts`
  2. Add `apply plugin: 'android-maven'` to the library/build.gradle

 After these changes go to the root of your project and run:

-    gradle install
+    ./gradlew install

 It will install your library in your local maven repository ($HOME/.m2/repository).
 If install works and you have added a GitHub release it should work jitpack.io

+Note that if you are using Gradle 2.4 then you should use android-maven-plugin version 1.3.

 ## Examples